aaronm-2112/zerorpcs-exercise/README.md

 This will run the electron application using the bundled Python server found in the pycalcdist folder.
 If you want the Electron application to connect to the python server that hasn't been bundled (which is in the pycalc folder ) simply delete the pycalcdist folder.

-From here simply follow the on screen instructions to begin using the calculator.
+After running npm start, simply follow the on screen instructions to begin using the calculator.

-Note: You may need to wait for the Python server to connect before getting any results when interacting with the calculator for the first time on start up.
-If you never receive any results and you have deleted the pycalcdist folder you may need to navigate to main.js and change the python command found in createPyProc to the path of your python installation that is connected to the version of pip you used to install zerorpc.
+Note: You may need to wait for the Python server to start before getting any sum results on start up.
+If you never receive any results when clicking the sum button, and you have deleted the pycalcdist folder, you may need to navigate to main.js and change the python command found in createPyProc to the path of your python installation - in particular, the one that is connected to the version of pip you used to install zerorpc.

 <img src="images/python-command.png">